scarletti-ben/tab-switcher/README.md

 let containerID = 'page'
 let switcherID = TabSwitcher.create(containerID, 'tab-switcher');

-// Crete a TabSwitcher instance that points to the newly created element let switcher = new TabSwitcher(switcherID);
+// Create a TabSwitcher instance that points to the newly created element let switcher = new TabSwitcher(switcherID);

 // Get a 'universally unique identifier' for the tab